Mitesh8199/Sentiment-Analysis/README.md

 5. Created a funtion in which more machine learning algorithms are added to check which model gives highest performamce
 6. Model Evaluation.

-Please check the Jupyter Notebook File to get a better Understanding.
+Please check the Jupyter Notebook File to get a better understanding.